Missile Man of India: Who Gave Aghni In the Form of Wings

 Wings of Fire Autobiography

-Outside of his professional endeavors, Dr. Kalam penned down his life’s journey in the autobiography “Wings of Fire.”
-The memoir provides a close-up glimpse into the life of the Rameswaram boy, whose aspirations went beyond the bounds of his modest upbringing.
-It describes his childhood, challenges, and mentors.
-“Wings of Fire” is more than an autobiography; it motivates readers to achieve their goals despite obstacles.
+Outside of his professional endeavors, Dr. Kalam, the Missile Man of India, penned his life’s journey in the autobiography “Wings of Fire.”
+This memoir offers an intimate look into the life of the Rameswaram boy whose dreams transcended his modest beginnings.
+It details his childhood, challenges, and mentors.
+“Wings of Fire” is more than an autobiography; it inspires readers to pursue their goals despite obstacles.

-In addition to being a scientist and a technocrat, Dr. APJ Abdul Kalam was India’s source of inspiration, a bold leader, and a genuine national treasure.
-APJ Abdul Kalam’s achievements gave every Indian pride and self-confidence.
+Beyond his roles as a scientist and technocrat, Dr. APJ Abdul Kalam was India’s beacon of inspiration, a bold leader, and a true national treasure.
+His achievements instilled pride and self-confidence in every Indian.

 After transitioning back to civilian life, Kalam maintained his dedication to leveraging science and technology for India’s development, delivering lectures at various universities.
 Tragically, he suffered a fall while speaking at the Indian Institute of Management Shillong on July 27, 2015, and passed away shortly thereafter due to cardiac arrest.
 Throughout his life, Kalam authored numerous books, notably including “Wings of Fire,” an autobiography published in 1999.
 Among his extensive list of accolades, Kalam received two of India’s highest honors: the Padma Vibhushan in 1990 and the Bharat Ratna in 2001, recognizing his exceptional contributions to the nation.